cerebralideas/todomvc-client-vue-composed/README.md

 Change is the only constant.
 Yet, why do we choose our libraries as if the choices we make today will never go stale?
 I strongly believe that X framework, whatever it is, will not always be the "best" framework for the project, so we should architect our applications to allow for as much flexibility to accommodate the inevitable change.

 Decoupling the core functional responsibilities of your app from each other is one way to mitigate the disruption change can have on your application.
 So, Redux provides the decoupling between functional concerns: view versus state management.

+A similar perspective was explained by Snipcart in this post about their Vue and Redux composition: [How We Use Redux & Redux-Observable with Vue](https://snipcart.com/blog/redux-vue).